-URL categories are imported from the Forcepoint Master Database, and can therefore be viewed but not changed.
-Periodically click Update Now to reconnect with the database and update your category list.
+URL categories are imported in one of two ways: Either using Linking Service, from the Forcepoint Master Database, or from Forcepoint Web Security Cloud Portal using an XML file.
+Categories can, therefore, be viewed but not changed.
+If you are using Linking Service, periodically click Update Now to reconnect with the database and update your category list.
+If you are importing from Forcepoint Web Security Cloud Portal, you can import multiple XML files.